 Please note that the decision to accept you will only be taken once you have developed your proposal and made a formal application.

 Stage 3: Making an application

 You must now make a formal application to the University.
-You should do this using the on-line admissions application form.
-If you have a preference for a particular college please indicate this on your application; otherwise, you will default to Ustinov College which is just for postgraduates.
+Postgraduate Research course applications to start from October 2019 onwards, can be submitted using our Postgraduate Application Portal.
+If you are applying to start your studies in January or April, 2019, please contact the Postgraduate Admissions administrator before starting an application.
+If you have a preference for a particular college you can request this after you have been offered and have accepted a place of study from the University.
+The Collegiate Office is responsible for the allocation of colleges and further details of the process can be found here.
 If you have any queries related to filling out the application form, please email the Postgraduate Admissions Secretary, who will be able to advise you.

-- samples of academic work: one or more pieces of recent written work on a theological or related topic undertaken as part of an earlier degree (please send photocopies, not originals), and
+- Samples of academic work: one or more pieces of recent written work on a theological or related topic undertaken as part of an earlier degree, and

 You should note the dates by which applications should be submitted by.